 Waivers are funded partially by Federal (Medicaid) dollars (60 percent) and the other 40 percent is a mix of state and local dollars.

 There are several types of waivers, and the amounts are based on the need of each person.
-In 2017, 9.5 million dollars in waiver services were awarded in Marion County.
-MCBDD was responsible for covering 3.8 million dollars of that total with the use of mostly local dollars.
+In 2017, 10.4 million dollars in waiver services were awarded in Marion County.